Weight calculation (window)

 Choose which Length weight calculation to use.

-To create a new Length weight calculation or modify an existing one, click on or at the drop-down menu and the window will open Length weight calculation.
+If you want to create a new Length weight calculation or edit an existing one, click on next to the drop-down list to open the Length weight calculation window.
 For more information, see Length weight calculation (window) and Setting up weight calculation for long goods.

 Ignore quantity when calcualting packages

-Choose whether Opter should take into account or disregard what is written in the column Quantity in the section Packages when calculating the pricing weight:
+Select whether Opter should take into account, or disregard, the number of packages shown in column Quantity in section Packages when calculating the pricing weight:

-Select this option if you want to be able to enter, for example, "10 parcels weighing a total of 50kg" in a row in the section Packages, but do not want what is in the column Weight (and others) to be multiplied by what is in the column Quantity.
-(Because it would then be 10 x 50kg = 500kg, which is incorrect.)
+Select this option if you want to be able to enter, for example, ‘10 parcels weighing a total of 50 kg’ on a parcel line, but do not want the value in column Weight (or more) to be multiplied by the value in column Quantity (as this would result in a total of 10 × 50 kg = 500 kg).

-Select this option if you want to be able to enter, for example, "10 packages of 5 kg" on a line in the section Packages and want the weight calculation to sum this up to 10 x 5 kg = 50 kg.
+Select this option if you want to be able to enter, for example, ‘10 parcels of 5 kg each’ on a parcel line and have the weight calculation total this as 10 × 5 kg = 50 kg.

-If you do not display the column Quantity in the section Packages and instead enter information about one package per row, it does not matter what setting this checkbox has.
+If you do not display the Quantity column under Packages and instead display each consignment on a separate line, it does not matter what setting this tick box has.
 Opter does the weight calculation based on there being one package per row.

 Aggregate package pricing weights